Uncover the storied Mediterranean on a unique sailing vessel

 Every expedition aboard Sea Cloud offers an exclusive service—a Lindblad Expeditions-National Geographic certified photo instructor.
-This naturalist is specially trained to offer assistance with camera settings, the basics of composition, and to help you become a better, more confident photographer.
+This naturalist is specially trained to offer assistance with camera settings, and the basics of composition and to help you become a better, more confident photographer.

 Sail with cultural commentators aboard who further illuminate local life.
 They are leaders in their fields, some still engaged in conducting research, who know the region intimately.
 Learn from them in onboard presentations, and engage with them on a one-to-one basis to learn more about their topic or backgrounds.

 Polished brass capstans and portholes gleam, teak decks glow, and interiors are fitted with Italian marble and paneled in carved oak.
-Enjoy the grace and refinement of Sea Cloud, an extraordinarily elegant ship, a direct descendant of the opulent 30’s—as you also enjoy the casual attitude and informal style of our small ship cruise of the Mediterranean.
+Enjoy the grace and refinement of Sea Cloud, an extraordinarily elegant ship and a direct descendant of the opulent '30s—as you also enjoy the casual attitude and informal style of our small ship cruise of the Mediterranean.

 We returned to

 and feasted on the great parmesan wheel pasta dish — the pasta is swirled inside a 100-kilogram wheel of cheese, coating it with the delectable cheese.
 At 2:15 p.m., our historian gave a talk on the bubonic plague and its impact on Greek society and the many profound social changes it effected.
 John arranged with the captain for us to have a photo safari with

 under sail, and shortly after our return, Massimo Bassano gave a photo-illustrated talk on monasticism.